Shungite Beehive Video Shorts – Coming Soon!

 Chemical-free or Organic Beekeeping

-“Chemical-free” or “organic” beekeeping refers to a method of beekeeping that emphasizes minimal or no use of synthetic chemicals, pesticides, antibiotics, and other artificial substances within the beehives and around the bees.
-The primary objective is to maintain the health and well-being of the bees while also producing honey and other hive products in a more environmentally friendly and sustainable manner.
-This approach is often considered more natural and in harmony with the bees’ innate behaviors and ecological balance.
+“Chemical-free” or “organic” beekeeping is a method of beekeeping that focuses on minimal or no use of synthetic chemicals, pesticides, antibiotics, and other artificial substances within the beehives and around the bees.
+The primary goal of this approach is to maintain the health and well-being of the bees, while also producing honey and other hive products in a more environmentally friendly and sustainable manner.
+This method is often seen as more natural and in harmony with the bees’ inherent behaviors and ecological balance.

 Key principles and practices of chemical-free or organic beekeeping may include: